-2. Materials Processing of Oxyhydrides for Electrochemical Applications^{4-6)}
+2. Materials Processing of Oxyhydrides for Electrochemical Applications^{5-7)}

-Synthesizing oxyhydrides usually requires unique methods such as solid-state reactions at high-pressure and topochemical reactions using CaH2 reductant.
+Synthesizing oxyhydrides usually requires unique methods such as high-pressure reactions, and topochemical reactions using CaH2 reductant.
 Since the former method is a sealed reaction system, loss of light elements, such as hydrogen, can be prevented, making it a suitable synthesis method for composition control and, ultimately, exploration for new materials.
-On the other hand, the latter is an O^{2-}/H^{-} exchange reaction using oxides as precursors and is useful for preparing metastable phases that the conventional sintering process cannot obtain.
-However, the low synthesis volume in the highpressure method and less reproducibility of composition due to complicated multi-step processes such as washing in CaH2 reduction have prevented expanding the study on oxyhydrides to applicable research for electrochemical devices.
-To resolve the above problems, we have been trying to establish a suitable synthesis method for oxyhydrides.
+On the other hand, the latter is an O2-/H-exchange reaction and is useful for preparing metastable phases.
+However, the high-pressure method and the topochemical reaction have each problem of low synthesis volume and low reproducibility, respectively.
+To expand the research on hydride ionic conductors to the development of electrochemical devices, it is necessary to establish a simple and large volume synthesis process for the constituent materials.
+We have been trying to establish a suitable synthesis method for oxyhydrides to resolve the above problems.

-For Li-based oxyhydrides (LSLHO) with the K2NiF4-type structure, we have successfully established the solid-state reaction method under ambient-pressure.^{4,5)} Electromotive force measurements using hydrogen concentration cells became possible by preparing the LSLHO sintered pellets with sufficient size.

-We have also succeeded in direct synthesis of barium titanium oxyhydride $BaTiO{3-x}H_x$ by mechanochemical reaction, allowing gram-scale and speedy preparation of the functional material.
-Its unique reaction condition without external heating might be suitable for materials exploration of oxyhydrides.
-We also confirmed that the prepared polycrystalline $BaTiO{3-x}H_x$ worked as a hydrogen-permeable electrode.
-This result suggests that H^-/e^- mixed conducting oxyhydrides are promising for electrode use in electrochemical chemical/ energy conversion devices (Figure 3).6
+For the K2NiF4-type oxyhydrides, we have successfully established the solid-state reaction method under ambientpressure.^{4,5)} Furthermore, we have succeeded in direct synthesis of barium titanium oxyhydride BaTiO{3-x}H_x by mechanochemical reaction, allowing gram-scale and speedy preparation of the functional material.
+Its unique reaction condition without external heating might be suitable for materials exploration of transition metal oxyhydrides.
+We also confirmed that the prepared polycrystalline BaTiO{3-x}H_x worked as a hydrogenpermeable electrode.
+This result suggests that H-/e- mixed conducting oxyhydrides are promising for electrode use in electrochemical chemical/energy conversion devices (Figure 4).

-Figure 3.
+Figure 4.
 BaTiO{3-x} H_x synthesized by a mechanochemical method and its performance as hydrogen permeable electrodes.